Chief Executive Officer

 Zeytuna holds a Masters Degree in Economics from KIEV Institute of National Economy, Ukraine.
 She also acquired a postgraduate diploma in Urban Poverty Reduction from the Institute for Housing & Urban Development Studies, Rotterdam and a second postgraduate diploma in Children, Youth & Development from Institute of Social Studies, The Hague, both in The Netherlands.
 In addition, she holds a diploma in Commerce/Accounting from Addis Ababa College of Commerce and various certificates in subjects including: Project Management, Budget Formulation and Analysis, Strategic Development Planning, Data Processing and Analysis, Advocacy, Monitoring & Evaluation from various institutions.

-She is passionate about women’s rights and leadership issues.
-She has spent a substantial part of her personal life promoting women’s rights and social justice.
+Rissi is passionate about women’s rights and leadership issues.
+She has spent a substantial part of her life promoting women’s rights and social justice.
 She has extensive experience in grant making, working with nonprofit making organisations, movement building and organising in French speaking countries in Africa.

-She holds a Bachelor of Arts Degree in Modern Languages and Translation (French-English-German) and has her postgraduate studies in Public administration from the Ghana Institute of Management and Public Administration (GIMPA).
-She is currently pursuing an Executive MBA in project Management at the University of Ghana Business School.
+She holds an Executive Masters of Business Administration (Project Management Option) from the University of Ghana Business School, holds a post graduate qualification in Public Administration from the Ghana Institute of Management and Public Administration, and a Bachelor of Arts in Modern Languages and Translation (French –English –German).
 She is an alumni of the Ghana Institute of Management and Public Administration (GIMPA) and the African Women’s Leadership Institute (AWLI), a leadership programme of Akina Mama Wa Africa (Uganda) aimed at empowering young African women.
-She is also a member of the Association of Women in Development (AWID)
+She is also a member of the Association of Women in Development (AWID).